aws/aws-security-services-best-practices/docs/en/guides/detective/index.md

 ## Cost Considerations

 Amazon Detective pricing is thoroughly covered in the [pricing page](https://aws.amazon.com/detective/pricing/), including dimensions used for pricing and some pricing examples.
-In this guide, we'll cover some options to control your Detective spend.
+Detective is billed on the volume of data ingested into your behavior graph, and it is billed separately from the AWS Security Hub essentials plan.
+That makes account scope your primary lever, since cost tracks the accounts and Regions you enroll rather than the number of investigations you run.

 1. Take advantage of the 30-day free trial to get an idea of how pricing works with Detective.
 After enabling Detective, come back in a few days and check the Usage tab on the left.
 2. In the Detective usage page you can view the estimated costs under the **This account’s projected costs** and **All accounts’ projected costs**.
 You can further understand which accounts are driving costs by using the **Ingested volume by member account** option.
-3. Some customers choose to exclude AWS accounts that are classified as sandbox or non-production as a way to control their cost.
-Also consider if you have supplementary tools that ingest VPC Flow Logs and AWS CloudTrail data separately that could be scaled down and augmented with Detective.
+Because pricing follows ingestion, a small number of high-traffic accounts usually accounts for most of the bill, so start there rather than trimming broadly.
+3. Consider excluding accounts classified as sandbox or non-production.
+This is the most common scoping decision, and it is a real tradeoff rather than a free saving, since an excluded account is one you cannot investigate later.
+Weigh it against how likely that account is to be part of an incident.
+4. Look for duplicate ingestion.
+If you already pay a separate tool to collect VPC Flow Logs, CloudTrail, and EKS audit logs purely to support investigations, you are paying twice for the same telemetry.
+Either scale that collection down and lean on Detective for investigation, or scope Detective to the accounts where you do not already have that coverage.
+Deciding which of the two is cheaper depends on what else consumes those logs, so check with the teams that own the pipeline before changing either side.

 ![Detective usage page](../../images/DT-Usage.png)